A theory of generalized Lam\'e curves: Geometry of generalized Lam e curves

 \subsection{The boundary $\overline{\mathcal{Y}} \setminus \mathcal{Y}$}

 In this subsection, we study the boundary of generalized Lame curves.
 The boundary consists of points $[(\mathbf{a}, h)]$ when $a_\mu \rightarrow p_i$ for some $\mu$ and $i$.
-Our study based on considering the parametrization:
+Our study is based on considering the parametrization:

-and solve $\{ \alpha_{\mu j} \}$ inductively.
-Solving the principal part $t^{-1}$ is already quite involved.
+and solving $\{ \alpha_{\mu j} \}$ inductively.
+Solving the principal part $\epsilon^{-1}$ is already quite involved.
 We start with some preparations (readers primarily interested in the applications may skip directly to Proposition~\ref{prop_no_mixed}). \begin{lemma} The system

 has no solution for $x \in \mathbb{C} \setminus \{ \frac{k-1}{2} \}$.
 For $x = \frac{k-1}{2}$, the solution is unique up to permutation and scaling and takes the form

 where $M \neq 0$, and $\zeta$ is a primitive $k$-th roots of unity. \end{lemma} \begin{proof} Assume a solution $\{ \alpha_1,\dots,\alpha_k \}$ exists, let $p(z) = \prod_{\mu=1}^k (z- \alpha_\mu)$ be a degree $k$ polynomial with roots given by $\{ \alpha_\mu \}$.
 Then